solomon-lo/GrocerEase/README.md

 ## Installation

 The GrocerEase application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This apps runs by using Node.js and node package manager.
+This app runs by using Node.js and node package manager.

 ### Install Node.js